MicrosoftDocs/gestures-docs/unity-tutorials-3d-object-manipulation.md

     ![Palm position landmark](Images\UnityPalmPosition.png)

 1. In the **Inspector** window of the **HandCursor** game object, disable the **"Is Mouse Mode"** checkbox.
-This will activate the "else{...}" branch of the if-statement above.
 Play the scene and raise your right hand in front of the depth-camera.
 You should be able to control the cursor by moving your hand.

 ## Step 2 - Highlight Object under Cursor